Bishar-Saeed/Bishar-Saeed/README.md

 - 👋 Hi, I’m @Bishar-Saeed
 - 👀 I’m interested in WEBSITES-DEVELOPMENT, PROBLEM SOLVING, PROGRAMMING.
-                       "Specializing in web development with HTML, CSS, and React" "Familiar with backend  like Python and Django"
+                       "Specializing in web development with HTML, CSS, Js and React" "Familiar with backend  like Python  Django and Flask, FastApi, Expert in web automation and scraping"
 - 🌱 I’m currently learning BS-COMPUTER_SCIENCE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... bisharchh@gmail.com - chbishar41@gmail.com